yak2005/Sentiment-Analysis/README.md

 This project demonstrates sentiment analysis using two approaches:
 1. Web-based implementation with HTML, CSS, and JavaScript.
-2. Python-based implementation with libraries like NLTK and Scikit-learn.
+2. Python-based implementation with libraries like re json and typing.

 ## Features
 - Analyze text sentiment (positive, negative, or neutral).